retargeting strategies for refractive surgery practices

 You first start by getting attention via some piece of engaging content.
 We call this an awareness ad.
-That might be a blog post about how LASIK works or even something related to a recent news story.
+That might be a blog post about how LASIK or refractive surgery works or even something related to a recent news story.

 And then, once you capture an initial audience, you set up engagement ads that retarget this custom audience, treating them as someone more likely to convert.
 So, as with Google Ads, you might then show them something more related to your actual service – a special offer, a downloadable guide, a quiz, etc.

 Once you develop that audience, you can then create an ad that serves as your final call to action, a conversion ad: get in touch, book a consultation, or something similar.

 There really is no limit to the amount of customization you can have with your retargeting, which allows you to test and develop a pipeline that will bring you a consistent stream of patients on a regular basis.